Prison Legal News:

 NYPD Commissioner Charged With Stealing $112,733.98

 The Tenth Circuit Court of Appeals held that considering a prisoner's refusal to be deposed absent a court order, as a factor to enter a sanction of dismissal is improper.
-The Court further held the failure ...
+The Court further held the failure to enter ...

 Dismissal Sanction for Prisoner's Refusal to be Deposed Without Court Order Reversed

 The Kansas Court of Appeals held that a state prisoner was not required to follow prison grievance procedures to exhaust administrative remedies before filing a negligence action.
-The court also held that the prisoner was not required to: file his claim with the prison and legislature's joint committee on ...
+The court also held that the prisoner was not required to: file his claim with the prison and legislature's joint committee on special ...

 Against Elected Official